|

 software tools/filters, pipes and diff (both McIlroy),

-the setuid patent (Ritchie, assigned to the public domain), and many
+the setuid patent (Ritchie, assigned to the public domain),

-other things we take for granted.
+and all of them for so many other things we take for granted.

 Marc Andreeson et al (Mosiac at NCSA/UIUC, then Mozilla (Mosaic Killa'?)